2020 Bommarito Automotive Group 500: Combined Qualifying Session, August 29

 The pole for Saturday's race was won by Will Power with a time of 24.6718 seconds.
-Takuma Sato won the pole for Sunday's race with a time of 24.6577 seconds.
+The new and now two-time Indy 500 Takuma Sato won the pole for Sunday's race with a time of 24.6577 seconds.

 Race 1 – August 29

 The first 14 laps of the race were run under caution as a result of a six-car crash coming to the green flag. Álex Palou pulled out of line, and was followed by Simon Pagenaud and Oliver Askew.
 Askew hit Pagenaud, who in turn collected Alexander Rossi.
 The resulting incident took out Zach Veach, Marco Andretti, and Ed Carpenter, leading to three of the five Andretti Autosport cars retiring inside the opening five laps.
 Scott Dixon won the event, his fourth of the season, extending his points lead over Josef Newgarden to 117 points.